 - Smooth your preferred emollient into your skin, in the direction of hair growth, being careful not to rub your skin.
 (This prevents your hair follicles from getting blocked)1

-- Use a clean spoon or spatula to remove emollients from a pot or tub, to reduce the risk of bacteria contaminating the tub
+- Use a clean spoon or spatula to remove emollients from a pot or tub, to reduce the risk of bacteria contaminating the tub1

 How much to apply

 Apply in adequate quantities.
-Emollient guidelines state that the weekly recommended amount to use to treat the whole body in diagnosed dermatological skin conditions, such as eczema and psoriasis, is:
+Emollient guidelines state that the weekly recommended amount to use to treat a large area of the body in diagnosed dermatological skin conditions, such as eczema and psoriasis, is at least:

 How often to apply